Labbeti/SSLH/README.md

 ## Datasets
 CIFAR10, ESC10 and GoogleSpeechCommands are automatically downloaded and installed.
 For UrbanSound8k, please read the [README of leocances](https://github.com/leocances/UrbanSound8K/blob/master/README.md#prepare-the-dataset), in section "Prepare the dataset".
-AudioSet (ADS) and Primate Vocalize Corpus (PVC) cannot be installed automatically for now.
+AudioSet (ADS) and Primate Vocalize Corpus (PVC) cannot be installed automatically by now.

 [comment]: <> (TODO : For Audioset install !)
 [comment]: <> (TODO : For PVC install !)